clean-code-craft-tcq-1/reimagined-design-patterns-preetikadyan/README.md

     **Functioning**: It works on a publisher, subscriber mechanism where the publisher maintains a list of subscribers with an interface to add and remove subscribers.
 The change of state of the publisher results in a call to notify all subscribers in the subscribers list - this means that each subscriber should have a uniform interface for notification from the publisher.

    **Advanatages and Disadvantages**: An advantage is that it allows addition of subscribers during run-time and isn't static.
 A disadvantage is that the order in which the subscribers are notified cannot be controlled.
+Memory leak happens in Observer pattern when the observer do not call unregister from the subject when it no longer needs to receive notification

    **Example**: A real time example is when an agency news notifies the channels when it receives news